pierreforstmann/pierreforstmann/README.md

 - 👋 Hi, I’m @pierreforstmann
-- 👀 I’m interested in database developement and administration (Oracle and PostgreSQL)
+- 👀 I’m interested in database developement and administration (PostgreSQL and Oracle)
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ and python
-- 💞️ I’m looking to collaborate on technical development using C/C++/PL-PGSQL/PL/SQL
+- 💞️ I’m looking to collaborate on technical development using C, C++, PLpgSQL and PL/SQL
-- 📫 You can contact me on Linkedin
+- 📫 You can contact me on Linkedin.

 <!---
 pierreforstmann/pierreforstmann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.